sriraghavakalluri/Kuhn_poker_CFR-Solver/README.md

 This " regret" is added to the regretsum.
 If an action would have performed better than the average, its regret increases,"biasing the algorithm toward higher-utility actions via Regret Matching".the Average Strategy calculated by summing all strategies used across all the iterations is guaranteed to converge to a Nash Equilibrium.
 This is why the code maintains a _strategysum_ array: it captures the stable, long-term equilibrium that survives the fluctuations of the training process.

 # Algorithm Implementation
-Node Class represents the **Information set** used to store the data of a node
+Node Class represents the **Information set** used to store the data of a node.
 **regretsum** array is used to store the cummulative regret of both the actions pass and bet.
 **strategy** array is used to store the current strategy for an action which is obtained by using regretsum stored for that action.
 In Kuhn Poker, players make decisions based on "Information Sets"—everything they can see (their card + betting history).
 "Information Sets are abstracted into  unique string keys.The cfr function performs millions of lookups; using a hash map ensures the simulation remains high-speed regardless of how many game states are discovered.The final_avg_strategy() method is a crucial  step.
 It ensures that the final output is the average strategy over time, which is mathematically guaranteed to reach Nash Equilibrium, unlike the "current" strategy which can be fluctuating.